Vaginal Repair Operation

 - You may need to see a physiotherapist who will give you exercises to do that are designed to speed up your recovery.

-You will need to arrange for someone to drive you home following the operation.
+You will need to arrange for someone to drive you home following the operation as you are advised not to drive.
 Try and have a friend or relative stay with you for the first 24 hours after your operation if you’re discharged on the day of your surgery.

 As with every procedure, there are some risks associated with vaginal repair surgery.